Swan Hill: Education

-In Swan Hill there are four primary schools, two secondary schools and three schools which run both primary and secondary syllabuses.
+In Swan Hill there are four primary schools, two secondary schools, and three schools that run both primary and secondary syllabuses.
 These are Swan Hill College, MacKillop College, St Mary's Primary School, Swan Hill Primary School, Swan Hill North Primary School, Son Centre Christian School, Victorian P–12 College of Koorie Education – Payika Campus and Swan Hill Specialist School.
 Swan Hill College is well known for its anti-drug program.

 Tertiary education is delivered by Sunraysia Institute of TAFE.
 Its main campus is at Tower Hill, and it runs a farm north of the city.
 As well as its own courses, it offers a Deakin University program.

-The Country Universities Centre has, as of 2023, established a study centre in Swan Hill, and assists around 200 students with attaining a University Degree in their local community.
+The Country Universities Centre has, as of 2023, established a study centre in Swan Hill, and assists around 200 students with attaining a university degree in their local community.